luispimenta/baileys-store-main/README.md

-> 🚨 **NOTICE**: `@adiwajshing/baileys` which is this project relied on, has been discontinued.
-Thus, this project will be archived and stopped receiving updates anymore.
-Thanks everyone who's been part of this❤️

----

 # Baileys Store

 Minimal Baileys data storage for your favorite DBMS built with Prisma.
 This library is a simple handler for Baileys event emitter that will listen and update your data in the database